MichalMMac/installapplications-swiftly/README.md

 #### Adding the configuration

-Currently there are two ways to provide configuration for IAS.
+You can provide the configuration using the plist file bundled within the package.

 1. Put the file named `iasd.plist`into the directory containing `iasd` binary.
 2. Provide path to config plist as a first argument of `iasd`.
 This means editing the LaunchDaemon plist: